 1.1 Summary.
-HQ SACT is issuing this Request for Innovative Participation (RFIP) announcement in order to facilitate collaboration between NATO HQ SACT Innovation Hub and industry and academia regarding solutions.
-The purpose of this RFIP is to request representatives from industry and academia to submit solutions (either existing and/or under development) to the scenario presented at Annex I (Information and Visualization) to participate in NATO Innovation Challenge 2020/Spring.
+HQ SACT is issuing this Request for Innovative Participation (RFIP) announcement in order to facilitate collaboration between NATO HQ SACT Innovation Hub and industry and academia regarding solutions1.
+The purpose of this RFIP is to request representatives from industry and academia to submit solutions (either existing and/or under development) to the scenario presented at Annex I to participate in NATO Innovation Challenge 2021/Spring.
 Submissions must conform to this RFIP.

-A Selection Committee composed of representatives from NATO HQ SACT and advisors from the IC-20/Spring Partners will select up to 10 solutions amongst the responses submitted by industry, academia, or by individuals (participating under separate Terms of Participation).
-The selected solutions will be invited to participate in the IC-20/Spring Pitch Day on June 17, 2020, in Rotterdam, Netherlands.
-Participation in the Pitch Day can be onsite or online.
-An Advisory Panel will be composed of representatives from NATO HQ SACT, the IC-20/Spring Partners and other relevant experts invited by NATO HQ SACT.
+A Selection Committee composed of representatives from NATO HQ SACT, advisors from the IC-21/Spring Partners2 and other relevant experts invited by NATO HQ SACT will select up to 10 solutions amongst the responses submitted by industry, academia, or by individuals (participating under separate Terms of Participation).
+The selected solutions will be invited to participate in the IC-21/Spring Pitch Day on June 29, 2021.
+Participation in the Pitch Day is exclusively online.
+An Advisory Panel will be composed of representatives from NATO HQ SACT, the IC-21/Spring Partners and other relevant experts invited by NATO HQ SACT.
 The Advisory Panel will assist in assessing which solution(s) respond best to the scenario.
-The final selection of the IC-20/Spring winner will be performed by a Board, composed entirely by representatives of HQ SACT.
+The final selection of the IC-21/Spring winners will be performed by a Board, composed entirely by representatives of HQ SACT.